Student Resources

 Office of Equity and Access

-The Office of Equity and Access (OEA) is charged with ensuring that the Stony Brook University experience provides equal opportunity and is safe, welcoming, and free from discrimination.
-OEA serves the entire campus community, including Stony Brook University, Stony Brook Medicine, the Long Island State Veteran’s Home, and Stony Brook Southampton.
+The Office of Equity and Access (OEA) is charged with ensuring that the Stony Brook University experience provides equal opportunity and is safe, welcoming and free from discrimination.
+OEA serves the entire campus community, including Stony Brook University, Stony Brook Medicine, the Long Island State Veterans Home and Stony Brook Southampton.

 Title IX

 Title IX of the Education Amendments of 1972 states that: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
 Stony Brook University is committed to creating an inclusive environment free of discrimination and sexual harassment.
-Within our commitment, we have developed preventative services, investigative services, and resources for victims of sexual violence.
+Within our commitment, we have developed preventative services, investigative services and resources for victims of sexual violence.

-Stony Brook University Student Health Center
+Stony Brook University Student Health Services

 Stony Brook University Career Center

 The Career Center at Stony Brook University exists to educate students and alumni about the career development process and industry options, empowering them to make informed career decisions.
-The Career Center prepares students and alumni for experiential learning, employment, and further education.
+The Career Center prepares students and alumni for experiential learning, employment and further education.

 Recreation and Wellness